Neighbours looking out for each other

 Information from: https://www.police.govt.nz/advice/sexual-assault/myths-and-facts

 Drug rape & sexual assault

 Drug rape is happening to women, men and children in New Zealand.
-It is one of the fastest-growing crimes.
 The victim is drugged by sedatives, tranquillisers and antihistamines and then sexually assaulted.
 A person cannot consent to sexual activity when under the influence of these drugs.

 A growing crime